 In combination with the wider cluster of sub-areas (SA-74, SA-75, SA-76, SA-77a, SA-77b, SA-77c, SA-78a, SA-79, SA-80, SA-81, SA-82, SA-83, SA-84, SA-85, SA-86, SA-87, SA-88, SA-89, SA-90, SA-91, SA-92 and SA-93) in which the sub-area is located, the removal of all the sub-areas would result in extensive irregular and disproportionate sprawl of the large built-up area.
 In addition it would constitute a notable erosion of the strategic gap between St Albans and Hatfield.
 As it is located on the District boundary, the sub-area may be impacted by potential Green Belt releases in the neighbouring authority of Welwyn Hatfield Borough Council.
 The Welwyn Hatfield Green Belt Study - Stage 3 (2018) identified P46 and P47 to the east of the sub-area.
 The study categorised these sub-areas as 'most essential Green Belt areas' based on their strong performance against NPPF purposes overall, meaning that they are critical or essential to retain as Green Belt.
 If recommended for release, the cumulative impact on the strategic gap between St Albans and Hatfield would need to be considered.

-Commentary on If the sub-area was released, it would result in the creation of new Green Belt boundaries. boundary features These boundaries would be predominantly readily recognisable but not necessarily and impact on Green permanent and would not meet the NPPF definition.
-The new boundaries would require Belt boundary strengthening. strength.

-Sub-area category & The sub-area performs strongly against NPPF purposes and makes an important contribution recommendation to the wider Green Belt.
+Summary Overall, the sub-area plays an important role with respect to the strategic land parcel, and its release in isolation and in combination would harm the performance of the wider Green Belt.
+Consideration of Bo oundaries Commentary on boundary features and impact on Green Belt boundary strength.
+If the sub-area was released, it would result in the creation of new Green Belt boundaries.
+These boundaries would be predominantly readily recognisable but not necessarily permanent and would not meet the NPPF definition.
+The new boundaries would require strengthening.
+Categorisation & Ro ecommendation Sub-area category & recommendation The sub-area performs strongly against NPPF purposes and makes an important contribution to the wider Green Belt.
 Not recommended for further consideration.
+Sub-area (SA): SA-79 Strategic Land Parcel: 36 Area (ha): 54.68 Location East of St Albans